The Employer’s Guide to Federal & State Meal/Rest Break Laws [See all 50 State Laws Here]

 Georgia Meal, Rest & Nursing Mother Breaks

 Georgia law doesn’t require specific meal or rest breaks.
-However, the state’s law does require a break for nursing mothers and an accommodation of religious beliefs.
+However, ir does require a break for nursing mothers and an accommodation for religious beliefs.

-Nursing mothers must be provided with unpaid breaks to express breast milk.
-The employer must make reasonable accommodations to provide her with a room, which is not toilet stall, to express her milk in privacy.
-The break time can run concurrently with other breaks provided by the employer.
+Employers must provide nursing mothers with unpaid breaks to express breast milk.
+The employer must make reasonable accommodations to provide her with a room, which is not a toilet stall, to express milk in privacy.
+The break time can run concurrently with other breaks.